MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

     xcodebuild -sdk iphoneos13.2 -project "Swift/SwiftFrameworkProxy/SwiftFrameworkProxy.xcodeproj" -configuration Release
     ```

+    > [!TIP]
-    **Note**: If you have a workspace instead of project, build the workspace and specify the target as a required parameter.
+    > If you have a workspace instead of project, build the workspace and specify the target as a required parameter.
 You also want to specify an output directory because for workspaces this directory will be different than for project builds.

+    > [!TIP]
-    **Note:** You can also use [the helper script](https://github.com/alexeystrakh/xamarin-binding-swift-framework/blob/master/Swift/Scripts/build.fat.sh#L3-L14) to build the framework for all applicable architectures or just build it from the Xcode switching Simulator and Device in the target selector.
+    > You can also use [the helper script](https://github.com/alexeystrakh/xamarin-binding-swift-framework/blob/master/Swift/Scripts/build.fat.sh#L3-L14) to build the framework for all applicable architectures or just build it from the Xcode switching Simulator and Device in the target selector.

 1. Now we have two Swift frameworks, one for each platform, and we need to combine them as a single package to be embedded into a Xamarin.iOS binding project later.
 In order to create a fat framework which combines both architectures, you need to do the following steps.
 The framework package is just a folder so you can do all types of operations, such as adding, removing, and replacing files: